Why is My Furnace Blowing Cold Air Instead Of Heat?

 It’s safe for homeowners to try fixing the thermostat and air conditioner.
 But if your furnace is still blowing cold air after you’ve tried those, call us to have an HVAC technician help you out – don’t try to repair your furnace yourself.

 The friendly professionals at Husky can diagnose and repair the problem on any make or model of furnace.
-We can also perform preventative maintenance after the repair is complete to prevent this from happening in the future.
+We can also perform preventative maintenance after the repair is complete to prevent your furnace blowing cold air from happening in the future.

 FIX YOUR FURNACE THAT’S BLOWING COLD AIR